-- Students studying A levels, Sports, Outdoor Adventure or Uniformed Public Services are not eligible to apply for Residential Bursary.
-In addition, if a student has a horse in Hartpury livery they will also not be eligible.
+Students studying A-levels, sports, Outdoor Adventure or Uniformed Protective Services are not eligible to apply for residential bursary.
+In addition, if a student has a horse in Hartpury livery, they will also not be eligible.

 Help available Discretionary Learner support

 All full-time college students are eligible to apply for a Learner Support Fund award.
 The fund is means-tested (dependent on household income) and priority is given to those on low income who would otherwise find it difficult to attend college.

 - Under £25,000 per annum.
 Full awards, including education visits fee, books, equipment, meal allowance or transport for non-residential students